microsoft/vscode-docs/docs/python/python-tutorial.md

 Feel free to experiment with IntelliSense some more, but then revert your changes so you have only the `msg` variable and the `print` call, and save the file (`kb(workbench.action.files.save)`).

-For full details on editing, formatting, and refactoring, see [Editing code](/docs/python/editing.md).
-The Python extension also has full support for [Linting](/docs/python/linting.md).
+For full details on editing, formatting, and refactoring, see [Editing code](/docs/python/editing.md "Article on editing code in VS Code").
+The Python extension also has full support for [Python Linting](/docs/python/linting.md).

 ## Run Hello World